 Body language can play an important part in telling the emotion of a story; simple, small changes to poses can transform the overall feeling from happy to isolation or discontent.

 In a portrait, the eyes offer passage into your subject’s soul, so it is imperative to make sure you consider your subject’s eye direction when posing.

-Observing or creating emotion is not the only way to tell a story in photography.
+Observing or creating emotion it is not the only way to tell story in your photography.
 More often than not, introducing signifiers or symbols, in the form of props, can further (or change) the context of the story you are trying to tell.